nasa/fprime/docs/HowTo/develop-subtopologies.md

 } // GlobalDefs
 ```

+Notice that we wrap `PingEntries` in a namespace called `GlobalDefs`.
+This is important, as it allows us to use the namespace `GlobalDefs` across multiple topologies, and then link them all together in the main deployment.
+This will become more clear in the [next section](#integration-into-a-main-deployment).

 This brings us to a unique naming scheme for variable names for subtopologies.
 On the development-end of the subtopology, we see names like `configureTopology`.
 However, on the build end when these subtopologies are folded into a bigger project, these functions are added to namespaces via their names.
 Inherently this makes sense, so that we don't confuse a function, or especially a component instance, with each other.
 So:

 ```cpp